KalidasVijaybhak/meanings/readme.md

    		> the possibility or likelihood of some future event occurring
    9. Dichotomy
    		>a division or contrast between two things that are or are represented as being opposed or entirely different.
+   10. Touche
+         >used to admit that someone has made a good point against you in an argument or discussion:
 ## QUOTES

    > Arthur C Clarke : "Any sufficiently advanced technology is indistinguishable from magic"